Hill Rd Bridge Over US-23 Repairs Begin May 15, Flint Twp

-Updated: If you've been driving by construction barrels on Hill Road near the southbound US-23 entrance ramp and wondering "why are these still sitting here... they aren't doing anything."
+Updated: If you've been driving by construction barrels on Hill Road near the southbound US-23 entrance ramp and wondering "why are these here again?"
 You're not alone.
 Leaving Meijer after my weekly grocery trip, I've thought the same thing.
-The sign is telling us to move, but there hasn't been any activity in months.

-- One lane of Northbound US-23 will be closed on Thursday November 3rd
+- One lane of US-23 Northbound will close

 - Hill Road will be reduced to one lane according to Genesee County Road Commission's update May 11, 2023.